Wallet SDK Integration Guide

 Q: What is Push Relay and when should I use it?

-A: @waiaas/push-relay is a bridge server that subscribes to WAIaaS ntfy topics and forwards sign requests as native push notifications (Pushwoosh/FCM).
-It also relays signing responses back to ntfy via POST /v1/sign-response, so wallet apps only need to know the Push Relay URL.
-Use it when your wallet app already has native push infrastructure and you want to avoid integrating ntfy directly.
+A: @waiaas/push-relay is a bridge server that receives sign requests from the WAIaaS daemon via HTTP POST and forwards them as native push notifications (Pushwoosh/FCM).
+It also stores signing responses for the daemon to retrieve via long-polling.
+Use it when your wallet app has native push infrastructure.

 Q: What happens if my wallet app is offline?
 A: Sign requests have an expiration time (configured in WAIaaS daemon).
 If no response is received before expiry, the transaction is rejected automatically.